Ajaybhatta987/Artificial_Neural_Netwok/README.md

 •	11 independent variables.
 •	2 hidden layers with 6 nodes on each hidden layer
-•	Since we have classification problem, we will have one node in output layer
+•	Since we have a classification problem, we will have one node in the output layer

-ANN alorithm
+ANN algorithm

 Step 1: The dataset is imported and preprocessed.
-Preprocessing is needed to get a good quality result.
+Preprocessing is needed to get a good-quality result.
 The dataset is split suitable for training and testing.
 We have 80% for training and 20% for testing.

 Step 2: Initializing the Ann